Shopkins: Rarities

 Shopkins are collected and valued based on their rarity.
 Moose classifies the Shopkins degrees of rarity as Common (White and Purple in Season 12 onward), Exclusive (Turquoise), Limited Edition (Gold), Rare (Green), Special Edition (Blue), and Ultra Rare (Pink).
 Special Edition Shopkins can be found only in 8- or 12-packs of Shopkins.

 Materials

-Materials used for Shopkins were rubbery-plastic, brought from China, and from Season 10 onward, the plastic is from Vietnam.
+Materials used for Shopkins were rubbery-plastic, brought from China, and from Season 10 onward, the plastic came from Vietnam.